glo6al/challenge11-glo6al/README.md

 ## Description

-This project is Team Profile Generator that will help create a professional profile page for your development team.
-The output will include all of the necessary sections and information that you will need to make your team profile page stand out.
+This project is Note Taker that will help people organize their daily life.
+The user will be able to create a note and simply save it to the database to be referenced later.
+When the note is saved, the user will be able to delete the note when their task is finished.

 ## Installation Instructions

-In order to install this generator, you will need to have Node.js, Inquirer.js, Jest.js installed on your computer.
-Once you have these packages installed, you can clone this repository and run the following command: node index.js
+In order to install this generator, you will need to have Node.js, Express.js, Jest.js installed on your computer.
+Once you have these packages are installed, you can clone this repository and run the following command: node server.js

 ## Usage Instructions

-Once you have installed the generator, you can simply run the command 'node index.js' in order to generate a new team profile page.
-The file will be created in the same directory as the 'index.js' file.
+Once you have installed the generator, you can simply run the command 'node server.js' in order to start the app.
+Simply open the browser and past https://localhost:3002/notes.
+Be sure to change the port if 3002 is already in use.

 ## How to Contribute